 A custom report can be defined to output in one or more desired formats.
-Once a custom report is developed and registered through the Framework, it is available to any project as a selection along with the standard reports and any other custom reports on the Reports tab.
+Once a custom report is developed and registered through the Framework, it is available to any project as a selection along with the standard reports on the Reports tab.
 Users can then generate the custom report using the same procedure used to generate a standard report.